Rule-34/Shared-Resources/README.md

 # Rule 34 Shared Resources

-This is a repository that is used as a git submodule between many of my "Rule 34" projects
+This is a repository that is used as a `git submodule` between many of the “Rule 34” projects.

 For example